Strap on this insane VR backpack, if you dare

 The Omen X desktop itself lives up to its "Compact Desktop" name -- it's less than three inches thick and weighs around 5.5 pounds.
 It'll remind you of a slim living room game console, like the Xbox One S.

 And yes, you still have to add your own VR headset.
-The HTC Vive and Microsoft's Windows Mixed Reality headsets ($289.99 at Amazon Marketplace) are officially supported (HP's version is $449 for the headset plus two hand controllers).
+The HTC Vive and Microsoft's Windows Mixed Reality headsets are officially supported (HP's version is $449 for the headset plus two hand controllers).
 Using an Oculus Rift would be tough, as it requires the base stations to be tethered to the PC via USB cables.

 This isn't the first or only way to cut the VR cable.
 We've previously tested the MSI VR One backpack, which is conceptually similar, but not as advanced, and several wireless transmitter solutions, such as the TPCast, are slowly coming to market.